david415/work-portfolio/content/projects/index.md

 **Python**

 Most of my Python experience involves async IO networking with Twisted, however, I've also used Tornado and blocking IO.
 Many of my Python project involve networking and cryptography; this is after all, the main theme repeated throughout my work portfolio.
 I don't have much experience with Python 3.

 * [Contributed various feature patches to the Tahoe-LAFS project](https://github.com/tahoe-lafs/tahoe-lafs)

 * [Forked Ian Goldberg's reference implementation of the Sphinx cryptographic packet format](https://github.com/applied-mixnetworks/sphinxmixcrypto)

 I made the Sphinx cryptographic packet library compatible with Python 2 and Python 3.
 I've also upgraded some of the cryptographic primitives.

 * [Wrote a Lioness wide block cipher library](https://github.com/david415/pylioness)

 * [Wrote a active network scanner for a Linux kernel vulnerability that affected the Tor network](https://github.com/david415/scan_tor_rfc5961) and [sent a report to the tor-dev mailing list](https://lists.torproject.org/pipermail/tor-reports/2016-December/001105.html)

+I came up with a Tor guard discovery attack involving this Linux kernel vulnerability however my analysis remains unpublished due to ethical considerations.

 * [Wrote a Tor network partition detection scanner](https://github.com/david415/tor_partition_scanner)